MXKLZL/EasyAL/README.md

 # EasyAL
-Modular Active Learning Package for Image classification with state of the art active learning strategy
+A modular active learning package for image classification with state of the art active learning strategy

 # Requirement
  - [Dependencies](./pyproject.toml)

 # Installation
-- install label studio with command $pip install label-studio
+- Install label studio with command $pip install label-studio
-- run command line $cd [the path you pull EasyAL package folder to]/EasyAL
+- Run command line $cd [the path you pull EasyAL package folder to]/EasyAL
-- run command line $poetry shell and then $poetry install to install all dependencies for EasyAL
+- Run command line $poetry shell and then $poetry install to install all dependencies for EasyAL

 # Getting Started
 Guide to create label studio work folder and start active learning loop:

-- manually create a configuration file, config.xml(see example folder)
+- Manually create a configuration file, config.xml(see example folder)
 - Have a folder with images for annotation
-- run command line  $label-studio init [your label studio project name] --input-path=[path of image folder] --input-format=image-dir --label-config=[path of the config file/config.xml] --allow-serving-local-files
+- Run command line  $label-studio init [your label studio project name] --input-path=[path of image folder] --input-format=image-dir --label-config=[path of the config file/config.xml] --allow-serving-local-files
 - A folder with the following structure will appear in your current path

    ![img](./example/label_studio_work_folder.png)